pjotrp/mpi-with-ruby/README.md

 * Measure and speed up textual (un)marshalling, probably a bottle neck (currently using JSON)
 * If MPI itself is a bottle neck, combine messages into larger messages

+# mpi-ruby bug(s)

+I found is that mpi-ruby contains a nasty bug.
+The MPI send command does not initialize the buffer size.
+Another catch is that the number of MPI messages is double that what it should be - as the (uninitialized!) buffer size is sent as message separately.

 # Performance

 Current performance based on 1000 SNPs (on a single 4 core box):